promregator/promregator/README.md

 # Promregator Project

-The term "Promregator" is an artifical composite of the two terms "Prometheus" and "aggregator".
+The term "Promregator" is an artificial composite of the two terms "Prometheus" and "aggregator".

 Prometheus is referring to the [Prometheus project](https://prometheus.io/), which is a toolset intended for retrieving telemetry data of running applications.
 It supports monitoring these metrics and triggering alerts based on thresholds.